pavelnedlove/SBB/Readme.md

 **SBB**(**S**ina **B**log **B**ook) is a script to download all artcles from a specific [Sina Blog](http://blog.sina.com.cn/) blogger.

-Based on these downloaded HTML files, you may generate an ebook by importing into [Calibre](http://calibre-ebook.com/).
+Based on these downloaded XML files, you may generate an ebook by importing into [Calibre](http://calibre-ebook.com/).
 Or, you can simply save them anywhere as archives.

 Tested with Python 3.5.2